-You can download the compress raw data available in the internal memory over WiFi by going to Device Settings menu and Internal-datalog submenu where you can select the month you want to download.
+Not implemented in the new SBMS40 and SBMS120 as of now because the new ESP32 will not support the old transfer function.
+You can download the compress raw data available in the internal memory over WiFi by going to Device Settings menu and Internal-datalog submenu were you can select the month you want to download.
+It work over UART on firmware version higher than 3.0g